quarian/react-features-exercise/README.md

 Generate the tic-tac-toe squares based on the current player - Star Trek squares should be Star Trek themed, and vice versa.
 You should use an external API to fetch and display some data.
-The example uses [GIPHY](https://giphy.com/), and you can use that - API key will be supplied to you by the one who gives you this task.
+The example uses [GIPHY](https://giphy.com/), and you can use that or another API of your choice.
+A GIPHY API key will be supplied to you by the one who gives you this task if you need one.

 ### Spatial tic-tac-toe